Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Australian passport holders don't require visitor visas to enter Paraguay when they travel on a regular passport.
+Australian passport holders don't require visitor visas to enter Paraguay when they travel on a regular passport for up to 90 days.

-Get your passport stamped by immigration when entering Paraguay by land.
+Ensure your passport is stamped, signed, and dated by immigration when entering Paraguay, especially when entering at a land border.
 If you don't, you'll have to pay a fine when you leave.

 Entry and exit conditions can change.
 Contact the nearest embassy or consulate of Paraguay for details about visas, currency, customs and other travel requirements.